Ciela-Institute/caustics/paper.md

 image (much like \autoref{fig:sample}).
 In the two subfigures we show performance for simply sampling a 128x128 image using the pixel midpoint (left), and sampling a "realistic" image (right) which is upsampled by a factor of 4 and convolved with a PSF.
-All parameters are randomly resampled for each mock system to avoid caching effects.
+All parameters are randomly resampled for each simulation to avoid caching effects.
 This demonstrates a number of interesting facts about numerical performance in such scenarios.